JEE-dream-team/cs207-FinalProject/docs/documentation.md

 The utility file contains all other elementary functions, as discussed [above](#Modules-and-functionality).

 ### Class Method and Name Attributes
 Our **Node** and **Node_b** classes have two class attributes: function value as “val” and derivative as “der.”
-All dunder methods and their reverse equiavalents (e.g. __add__ and __radd__) are overwritten to support operations on the node's value and derivative.
+All dunder methods and their reverse equiavalents (e.g. \_\_add__ and \_\_radd__ ) are overwritten to support operations on the node's value and derivative.

 ## External Dependencies
-We are relying on `numpy` to define some of our own elementary functions.
+We leverage `numpy` to define some of our own elementary functions.

 ## Elementary Functions
 We redefined all of the elementary functions in our package.
-They take our Node instance as an input and return a Node instance with the updated value and gradient.
-We rely on `numpy` to get the true value of these operations, but we also manually calculate their derivatives and update the gradient values.
+They take our **Node** instance as an input and return a **Node** instance with the updated value and gradient.
+We leverage `numpy` to get the true value of these operations, but we also manually calculate their derivatives and update the gradient values.
 The elementary arithmetic operations are redfined in the **Node** class for forward-mode AD and in the **Node_b** class for reverse-mode AD.
 Elementary functions are redefined in the `utility.py` file, as described [above](#Modules-and-functionality).

+# Extension
+The `jeeautodiff` library was extended beyond forward-mode automatic differentation to include reverse-mode automatic differentation, which was introduced in the [Background](#Background) section.

+Reverse-mode implementation details go here.

 # Future improvements and possible extensions
 The `jeeautodiff` library could be extended to become a more powerful tool.

 It may be useful to intelligently select reverse-mode or forward-mode automatic differentiation based on the input the user has supplied, rather than requiring them to explicitly select one mode in advance.
-Alternately, we could run both modes for a given input and could report on the speed and memory performance of each approach.
+Alternately, we could run both modes for a given input and report on the speed and memory performance of each approach.
 This may be helpful for developers deciding which mode to implement for a given use case.

 Separately, we could build a friendlier interface for accessing the `jeeautodiff` functionality.
 For example, we could parse strings via the command line, and prompt users to input their functions there, rather than having them call on the library directly.
 We could take this one step further and build a GUI for users to execute automatic differentation.
-If graphical interfaces prove helpful to our userbase, we may consider graphically representing the evaluation output to elucidate the steps of the automatic differentation calculations.
+If graphical interfaces prove helpful to our userbase, we may consider graphically representing the evaluation output to elucidate the steps along the computation graph used in the automatic differentation calculations.

-We may also consider extending `jeeautodiff` for particular use cases or applications.
+We may also consider extending `jeeautodiff` for particular use cases or applications; AD has previously proved useful in applications as diverse as fluid dynamics, engineering design optimization, and computational finance.
 And finally, we may consider extending the package to include other modes of differentation for educational purposes; for example, we could support numeric differentation.
 This may more directly illustrate the benefits and limitations of automatic differenation as compared to other approaches.